 Well, it is really up to you which one to choose.
 You need to see if they cover your genre, and how much they charge you for it.

 Fixed Fee: CD Baby and some other platforms charge you for a fixed amount and upload your music, then every year they just get a percentage of your music income for their services.

-Small Fixed Fee plus yearly subscription: Tunecore and some other, charge you with a lower amount than CD Baby and don’t get any percentage of your sales.
-But, they charge you for almost ten dollars every year after that, and if you don’t pay that money, they will delete your music from all platforms.
+Small Fixed Fee plus yearly subscription: Tunecore and some others, charge you a lower amount than CD Baby and don’t get any percentage of your sales.
+But, they charge you almost ten dollars every year after that, and if you don’t pay that money, they will delete your music from all platforms.